-At present, under Prime Minister Tan Sri Muhyiddin Yassin’s administration, there is no “climate change” ministry, but we have Ministry of Energy and Natural Resources and Ministry of Environment.
-Very likely climate change will be under the Ministry of Environment, and so it will be the focal Point to UNFCCC.
+At present, under Prime Minister Tan Sri Muhyiddin Yassin’s administration, there is no “climate change” ministry, but we have the Ministry of Energy and Natural Resources and Ministry of Environment.
+Very likely climate change will be under the Ministry of Environment, and so it will be the focal point to UNFCCC.
 Thus, energy and climate change divisions are once again separated.

 The climate change division then will be responsible for preparing the NDC communication to the UNFCCC.
 It is hoped that having energy and climate change under different ministries, it would build bridges between these two policy communities.

-Therefore, not only will it simplify the bureaucracy process and ease communications, it will also enhance the accountability of the energy sector in implementing mitigating actions and achieving the NDC.
+Therefore, not only will it simplify the bureaucracy process and ease communications, but it will also enhance the accountability of the energy sector in implementing mitigating actions and achieving the NDC.
 The energy policy, hence, would be formulated on the basis of emission reduction.
 It also means to achieve NDC, there needs to be strong leadership and an effective coordination framework.